 The amount or portion of risk that an insurer retains for its own account.
 Losses in excess of the retention level are paid by the reinsurer.
 In proportional treaties, the retention may be a percentage of the original policy's limit.
-In excess of loss business, respect to its obligations to the insured.
+In excess of loss business, the retention is a dollar amount of loss, a loss ratio or a percentage.

-Retrocessional reinsurance;
+Retrocessional reinsurance; Retrocessionaire